rancher/os/docs/configuring/index.md

 # Configuring RancherOS

 The configuration of RancherOS is on a single configuration file called rancher.yml.
-You can either use `rancherctl config` to edit and interact with this file or edit `/var/lib/rancher/conf/rancher.yml` directly.
-It is safer to use `rancherctl config`.
+You can either use [rancherctl config]({{site.baseurl}}/docs/rancherctl/config/) to edit and interact with this file or edit `/var/lib/rancher/conf/rancher.yml` directly.

+Note: We recommend using [rancherctl config]({{site.baseurl}}/docs/rancherctl/config/) as it is safer to use.

 ## rancherctl